notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 ## Issue half-life
 - given a set of issues, predict how "important", "salient" they will be in the future
 - a factor useful to know if an issue will be important by the time of the election
+## Persuadable Voter Prediction
+A lot of polling is important only as a clue to how you can actually change the vote.
+So this is predicting that a voter is not on your side but has some probability of being persuaded in your direction.
+Training data would be past elections where this voter is known to have been (in my case) leaning R and eventually voted D (or said her or she would).
+I bet David Shor's company does have this kind of data.
 ## Polling by sentiment analysis
 - first, do [[#Auto-detection of political messaging/conversation themes and their importance|Auto-detection of political messaging/conversation themes and their importance]]
 - then, [[#Issue half-life|Issue half-life]]